dineshkummarc/phpmyBugs2/README.md

 - [x] Added new theme 'phpmybugs'
 - [x] Added new Dependencies into en and Fr Languages
 - [ ] phpmyBugs/: : the theme \phpmyBugs\public\theme\pmb-red, shows dark blue color instead of red as marked in the theme.
-- [ ] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the names
+- [ ] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the languages
 - [ ] deprecation alerts on upgrading the test env to php7.4.33
 - [ ] /phpmyBugs/: error 'Wrong token.
 Please send again the form.'
 - [ ] /phpmyBugs/: Extend the settings to have themes based UI.